HladczukLe/GeoGridSolver/README.md

 This code does not choose the best country to guess, it just lists all countries in the chosen categories.

-[^1]: There are some categories unavailable in database (example: Flag with color)
+[^1]: There are some categories unavailable in database (example: Flag with color) and some data may be wrong.

 [^2]: Regions avaible and countries count:

-    Caribbean          13
-    Central Africa      7
+    Caribbean          13 (can be considered as 'North America' by the game) Central Africa      7
     Central America     7
     Central Asia        4